 42) Pastrami or Corned Beef on Rye

-That this classic bread bomb has earned a spot on the Mount Rushmore of NYC foodstuffs alongside the pizza, bagels, and cheesecake, speaks to its greatness.
+That this classic bread bomb has earned a spot on the Mount Rushmore of NYC foodstuffs, alongside pizza, bagels, and cheesecake, speaks to its greatness.
 Unfortunately, that greatness spills over into its size like a regular customer's gut over his pants.
-No matter how perfectly succulent the meat, it's inevitably piled so high as to make eating this Kosher leviathan a Lovelaceian chore, and once the bread disintegrates you're left eating a giant mound of beef with your hands.
-Bonus points for being the only thing in the last 20 years to give Meg Ryan an orgasm.
+No matter how perfectly succulent the meat, it's inevitably piled so high as to make eating this Kosher leviathan a Lovelaceian chore, and, once the bread disintegrates, you're left eating a giant mound of beef with your hands.
+Bonus points, though, for being the only thing in the last 20yrs to give Meg Ryan an orgasm.

 41) Tuna Salad

-It's impossible not to include the classic Tuna Salad Sandwich on this list, and yet its issues are manifold.
+It's impossible not to include the classic tuna salad sandwich on this list, and yet its issues are manifold.
 Even classifying it isn't easy, holding under its umbrella everything from two pieces of white hastily scraped with brown-hued fish, to slabs of artisanal multi-grain bursting at the seams with freshly chopped yellowfin, olive oil, and a garden's worth of vegetables.
-Between its proliferate disgusting iterations and the fact that its main ingredient is done better service in another style of sandwich altogether (see: Tuna Melt), the Tuna Salad Sandwich couldn't crack the top 40, but it should be commended for ability to make something as innocuous as a sandwich culturally polarizing.
+Between its proliferate disgusting iterations and the fact that its main ingredient is done better service in another style of sandwich altogether (see: tuna melt), the tuna salad sandwich couldn't crack the top 40, but it should be commended for its ability to make something as innocuous as a sandwich culturally polarizing.

 40) Hamburger Sub

 Defiantly punching its torpedo-shaped brethren right in the cholesterol, this monstrosity of meat is typically composed of three patties, three slices of cheese, and three decades of not getting laid.
-On the one hand, it gives the act of eating three burgers in one sitting an vague whiff of acceptability.
+On the one hand, it gives the act of eating three burgers in one sitting a vague whiff of acceptability.
 On the other, you usually just wish you had eaten an actual burger.
-The Burger Sub remains a strong contender for the title of Leading Cause of Hypertension.
+The burger sub remains a strong contender for the title of Leading Cause of Hypertension.

 39) The Primanti